BDE 4.14.0 Production release

 Provide thread-safe collection and publishing of metrics.

-MNEMONIC: Basic Application Library Metrics (balm):
+Basic Application Library Metrics (balm)

-The balm package provides facilities for recording and publishing metric data.
+The 'balm' package provides facilities for recording and publishing metric data.

 Bloomberg internal software should also consider the GUTS telemetry API, which is integrated into Bloomberg infrastructure.